The Young Poet in a Subway Car

-Birds floating in the summer and darting low across a misty sky in the fall.
+For some time though young poet thought of the outside, with birds floating in the summer and darting low across a misty sky in the fall.
 Clouds bumbling over buildings and water towers, rolling along like a jazz melody.

 The subway car smelled like piss left in a carpet overnight in a room with no windows.
 Musky, damp and ever so slowly getting stronger.
 Or was the smell getting weaker?
 Either way it lasted forever.

-If there were a tomorrow, the young poet thought, then I will spend the entire day looking at the sky, and I will see the ocean too!
+If there were a tomorrow, the young poet thought, then I will will spend the entire day looking at the sky, and I will see the ocean too!
 The air in the subway car had be there forever, and tomorrow is not any closer.